Montessori 101

 Montessori education covers five interconnected areas, each supporting the whole child—socially, academically, emotionally, and physically.

-• Practical Life activities build independence, focus, and fine motor skills.
+Practical Life activities build independence, focus, and fine motor skills.
 Children learn everyday tasks—such as washing hands, dressing, pouring, and food prep—through step-by-step activities that strengthen coordination and confidence.

-• Sensorial materials refine the senses and help children explore qualities like color, size, texture, sound, and shape.
+Sensorial materials refine the senses and help children explore qualities like color, size, texture, sound, and shape.
 Each material encourages reasoning, comparison, and self-correction.

-• Math concepts progress from concrete to abstract.
+Math concepts progress from concrete to abstract.
 Using tactile materials like bead chains, number rods, and fraction circles, children explore numbers, operations, decimals, and fractions in a way that feels meaningful and intuitive.

-• Language learning begins with rich oral language and tactile materials such as Sandpaper Letters and the Moveable Alphabet.
+Language learning begins with rich oral language and tactile materials such as Sandpaper Letters and the Moveable Alphabet.
 Children then develop phonetic reading, writing, grammar, vocabulary, and storytelling skills, gaining confidence through presentations and classroom discussions.

-• Cultural Studies includes geography, history, science, botany, zoology, and global traditions.
+Cultural Studies includes geography, history, science, botany, zoology, and global traditions.
 Students explore maps, artifacts, life cycles, and experiments.
 In Elementary, learning expands through research projects, presentations, and field trips.

 The Montessori Difference

-• Mixed-age groups (2–3 year spans) encourage mentorship and peer learning
+Mixed-age classrooms support mentorship and peer learning